theprakash97/Intro-To-Programming/c-output/read.md

                          diagnostic information to help identify and troubleshoot the problem.
 Error output is typically displayed in the console or logged to a file for later analysis.

-> In Python         : print( )
+> In python         := print( )
 >
                      The print() function prints the specified message to the screen, or other standard output device.
                      The message can be a string, or any other object, the object will be converted into a string before being written to the screen.

                      Syntax : print(object= separator= end= file= flush=)